-One-stop shopping: You can report on all three MIPS Categories (Quality, Advancing Care Information, Improvement Activities) through the MIPS Portal.
+One-Stop Shopping: You can report on all three MIPS Categories (Quality, Advancing Care Information, and Improvement Activities) all through the MIPS Portal.

 Regular Feedback: Registry participants receive quarterly QCDR Preview reports at the facility level, which includes physician-level data.
 Physicians can also review their measures’ performance scores at the TIN and National Provider Identifier (NPI) level through the MIPS Portal.
 This feedback helps you stay on top of MIPS reporting requirements and, more importantly, get invaluable feedback on opportunities for improving the quality of care for your patients.

 Individual and Group Reporting: The NRDR MIPS Portal supports both individual reporting and group reporting, for clinicians with a National Provider Identifier (NPI) practicing under a group TIN.